raspberrypi/documentation/linux/usage/commands.md

 ### df

-Use `df` to disply the disk space available and used on the mounted filesystems.
-Use `df -h` to see the output in a human readable format using M for MBs rather than showing number of bytes.
+Use `df` to display the disk space available and used on the mounted filesystems.
+Use `df -h` to see the output in a human-readable format using M for MBs rather than showing number of bytes.

 ### unzip

-Extracts the files from a compressed zip file.
+The `unzip` command extracts the files from a compressed zip file.

 ### tar

-Store or extract files from a tape archive file.
+Use `tar` to store or extract files from a tape archive file.
 It can also reduce the space required by compressing the file similar to a zip file.

-To create a compressed file use `tar -cvzf *filename.tar.gz* *directory/*` To extract the contents of a file use `tar -xvzf *filename.tar.gz*`
+To create a compressed file, use `tar -cvzf *filename.tar.gz* *directory/*` To extract the contents of a file, use `tar -xvzf *filename.tar.gz*`

 ### pipes

 A pipe allows the output from one command to be used as the input for another command.
 The pipe symbol is a vertical line `|`.
-For example to only show the first 10 entries of the ls command it can be piped through the head command `ls | head`
+For example, to only show the first ten entries of the `ls` command it can be piped through the head command `ls | head`

 ### tree

-Show a directory and all subdirectories and files indented as a tree structure.
+Use the `tree` command to show a directory and all subdirectories and files indented as a tree structure.

 ### &

-Run a command in the background freeing up the shell for future commands.
+Run a command in the background with `&`, freeing up the shell for future commands.

 ### wget

-Download a file from the web directly to the computer e.g. `wget http://www.raspberrypi.org/documentation/linux/usage/commands.md` will download this file to your computer as `commands.md`
+Download a file from the web directly to the computer with `wget`.
+So `wget http://www.raspberrypi.org/documentation/linux/usage/commands.md` will download this file to your computer as `commands.md`

 ### curl

-Download or upload a file to/from a server.
-By default it will output the file contents of the file to the screen.
+Use `curl` to download or upload a file to/from a server.
+By default, it will output the file contents of the file to the screen.

 ### man

-Show the manual page for a file.
-To find out more run `man man` to view the manual page of the man command.
+Show the manual page for a file with `man`.
+To find out more, run `man man` to view the manual page of the man command.

 ## Search

 ### grep

-Search inside files for certain search patterns e.g. `grep "search" *.txt` will look in all the files in the current directory ending with .txt for the string search.
+Use `grep` to search inside files for certain search patterns.
+For example, `grep "search" *.txt` will look in all the files in the current directory ending with .txt for the string search.

-Supports regular expressions which allows special letter combinations to be included in the search.
+The `grep` command supports regular expressions which allows special letter combinations to be included in the search.

 ### awk

-Programming language useful for searching and manipulating text files.
+`awk` is a programming language useful for searching and manipulating text files.

 ### find

-Searches a directory and subdirectories for files matching certain patterns.
+The `find` command searches a directory and subdirectories for files matching certain patterns.

 ### whereis

-Finds the location of a command.
-Looks through standard program locations until it finds the requested command.
+Use `whereis` to find the location of a command.
+It looks through standard program locations until it finds the requested command.

 ## Networking

 ### ping

-Utility usually used to check if communication can be made with another host.
-Can be used with default settings by just specifying a hostname (e.g. `ping raspberrypi.org`) or an IP address (e.g. `ping 8.8.8.8`).
-Can specify the number of packets to send with the `-c` flag.
+The `ping` utility is usually used to check if communication can be made with another host.
+It can be used with default settings by just specifying a hostname (e.g. `ping raspberrypi.org`) or an IP address (e.g. `ping 8.8.8.8`).
+It can specify the number of packets to send with the `-c` flag.

 ### nmap

-Network exploration and scanning tool.
-Can return port and OS information about a host or a range of hosts.
+`nmap` is a network exploration and scanning tool.
+It can return port and OS information about a host or a range of hosts.
 Running just `nmap` will display the options available as well as example usage.

 ### hostname

-Displays the current hostname of the system.
+The `hostname` command displays the current hostname of the system.
 A privileged (super) user can set the hostname to a new one by supplying it as an argument (e.g. `hostname new-host`).

 ### ifconfig

-Displays the network configuration details for the interfaces on the current system when run without any arguments (i.e. `ifconfig`).
+Use `ifconfig` to display the network configuration details for the interfaces on the current system when run without any arguments (i.e. `ifconfig`).
 By supplying the command with the name of an interface (e.g. `eth0` or `lo`) you can then alter the configuration (check the man-page for more details).